+Since 1974, the United States has supported U.N. negotiations to achieve a settlement.
 The 1974-1978 period was marked by sharp divisions between the Ford and Carter Administrations and Congress over Turkey's role on Cyprus.
 A congressionally mandated arms embargo was in place against Turkey until September 1978.
-In general, Congress favors measures to pressure Turkey to withdraw its troops and encourage concessions by Denktash, while successive administrations have argued that pressures are counterproductive and have preferred diplomacy.
+In general, Congress still favors measures to pressure Turkey to withdraw its troops and encourage concessions by Denktash, while successive administrations have argued that pressures are counterproductive and have preferred diplomacy.
 Although Members do not propose an alternative to the U.N. talks, they advocate an active U.S. role.
-In response, President Reagan created the State Department post of Special Cyprus Coordinator, and President Clinton named a Presidential

-Envoy for Cyprus.
+In response, President Reagan created the State Department post of Special Cyprus Coordinator, and President Clinton named a Presidential Envoy for Cyprus.
 The Bush Administration decided not to fill the position of Presidential Envoy.
-On February 14, 2001, U.S. Secretary of State Colin Powell wrote to the Cypriot Foreign Minister, affirming that the Administration "fully supports the ongoing U.N. efforts to achieve a comprehensive settlement."
-He also declared "the U.S. will also remain engaged in efforts to facilitate a just and lasting settlement of the Cyprus issue."
+On February 14, 2001, U.S. Secretary of State Colin Powell wrote to the Cypriot Foreign Minister, affirming that the Administration "fully supports the ongoing U.N. efforts to achieve a comprehensive settlement" and declared "the U.S. will also remain engaged in efforts to facilitate a just and lasting settlement of the Cyprus issue."

 Since 1978, Congress has appropriated \$14 million or \$15 million for scholarships, bicommunal projects and measures aimed at reunification of the island and designed to reduce tensions and promote peace and cooperation between the two communities on Cyprus.
-Fifteen million dollars were requested for FY2002.
+Fifteen million dollars have been appropriated for FY2002.